sayuki2117/alx-low_level_programming/0x00-hello_world/README.md

-8. UNIX is basically a simple operating system
+6. Size is not grandeur, and territory does not make a nation